netdata/learn/docs/cloud/war-rooms.md

 To _change a War Room's name, description, or public/private status_, click on **Manage War Room**.

-To _add a claimed node_ to a War Room, click on **Add Nodes**.
-Choose any claimed node you want to add to this War Room by clicking on the checkbox next to its hostname, then click **+ Add** at the top of the panel.
+To _add a connected node_ to a War Room, click on **Add Nodes**.
+Choose any connected node you want to add to this War Room by clicking on the checkbox next to its hostname, then click **+ Add** at the top of the panel.

 To _view or remove nodes_ in a War Room, click on **List Nodes**.
 To remove a node from the curernt War Room, click on